twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 # Include dotfiles from elsewhere

-The sections below contain examples of how to use `.chezmoiexternal.toml` to include files from external sources.
+The sections below contain examples of how to use `.chezmoiexternal.$FORMAT` to include files from external sources.
 For more details, check the [reference manual][external].